Quantum entanglement and Bell inequality violation at colliders: Qubits: baryons, top quarks, leptons and photons

 The situation is different for the $gg$ production channel, as both at threshold and at high momentum the $t \bar{t}$ spins result maximally entangled, with $\rho_{t\bar t}^{(gg)}=\rho^{(+)}$ for $\beta_t \rightarrow 1$ and $\rho_{t\bar t}^{(gg)}=\rho^{(-)}$ when $\beta_t=\, 0$.
 For intermediate values of $\beta_t$, the situation becomes more involved, and the two-spin density matrix can be expressed as the following convex combination: \be \rho_{t\bar t}^{(gg)}= a\rho^{(+)} + b \rho^{(-)} + c \rho^{(1)}_{\rm mix} + d \rho^{(2)}_{\rm mix}\ , \ee with non-negative coefficients \cite{Fabbrichesi:2022ovb} \be a=\frac{\beta_t^4}{1+2\beta_t^2-2\beta_t^4}\ ,\quad b=\frac{(1-\beta_t^2)^2}{1+2\beta_t^2-2\beta_t^4}\ ,\quad c=d=\frac{2\beta_t^2\big(1-\beta_t^2\big)}{1+2\beta_t^2-2\beta_t^4}\ ,\quad \ee so that $a+b+c+d=1$, while entanglement is less than maximal.

 Including both the $q \bar{q}$- and $gg$-contributions leads to more mixing and therefore in general to additional loss of quantum correlations.

 All these features are manifest in the plot on the left-side in Fig.~\ref{fig:topm1m2}.
-There are two regions where entanglement is significant: in a sliver near threshold and for boosted tops for scattering angles close to $\pi/2$.
+There are two regions where entanglement is significant: in a narrow region near threshold; and for boosted tops for scattering angles close to $\pi/2$.

 The strong dependence of the entanglement on the kinematic variables was first shown in \cite{Afik:2020onf}.
 That paper calculated the quantity \be D= \frac{1}{3} \, \Tr \CC_{ij} \ee and showed that close to threshold it is expected to be smaller than $-1/3$.
 This is a sufficient condition for entanglement, as $D$ is directly connected to concurrence by the relation $\mathscr{C}[\rho]=\max [-1-3D,\,0]/2$~\cite{Afik:2020onf}.